 His handling was sound but appeared to get his angles slightly wrong for both of Arsenal's goals.

-His commitment could not be questioned and he made some crunching tackles but was surprisingly outmuscled by Giroud all too easily.
+His commitment could not be questioned, and he made some crunching tackles. but he was surprisingly out-muscled all too easily by Giroud.

 Was clearly under instructions to stay close to his fellow defenders but showed how effective he can be on the overlap by delivering a superb cross for Benteke's goal.

 Stretchered off with an oxygen mask on his face after being knocked out cold by a Gnabry shot.
-Villa later reported that he was suffering mild concussion and that his condition was not serious.
+Villa later reported he suffered a concussion.

 K. El Ahmadi

 Energetic display but unable to stop the combination play of Arsenal's attacking midfielders and his distribution was mixed.
 Subbed for Weimann.